Frequently Asked Questions

 Does any part of the cookie revenue go to support organizations other than Girl Scouts?

-None of the money earned from any Girl Scout council-sponsored cookie sale is given to any other group.
+No. None of the money earned from any Girl Scout council-sponsored cookie sale is given to any other group.

 This does not preclude girls from spending their money locally on program related activities, such as paying their own way to a community event or museum or funding other programmatic outings.
 Girls may also choose to use money earned through product activities to purchase materials for a Take-Action project to benefit the community.